OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-09.md

 ## 1 Corinthians 9:22

-To the weak I became weak, that I might gain the weak; I have become all things to all people, so that I may by all means save some.
+To the weak I became as weak, that I might gain the weak; I have become all things to all people, so that I may by all means save some.

 ## 1 Corinthians 9:23

-I do all things for the sake of the gospel, so that I may become a fellow partaker of it.
+I do everything for the sake of the gospel, so that I may share in its blessings.

 ## 1 Corinthians 9:24

-Do you not know that those who run in a race all run, but only one receives the prize?
+Do you not know that in a race all the runners compete, but only one receives the prize?
 Run in such a way that you may win.

 ## 1 Corinthians 9:25